ma-ha/pv-mon/README.md

 ## IoT API Server

-The API server listens on 8899.
+The "[API Server](iot-api-server/app.js)" is a tiny JS app and listens on 8899.

 Devices can post JSON data to the endpoint `http:/server-ip:8899/<bucket>/<data-type>?key=<api-key>`